What is CPE and Why Does It Matter?

 Why is Good Performing CPE More Critical Than Ever?

 With so many people spending time at home during the COVID-19 crisis, the use of CPE needs to be as seamless and trouble-free as possible.
 Whether it is data CPE devices or video CPE, or the combined multi-function devices more common today, people rely more than ever on technology working properly.
 Converged devices can offer multiple services together, including Internet, Video, Phone, and Wi-Fi services.
 The combinations are endless and can present a challenge both to users and to providers of such equipment due to their complexity.
 The need for accurate and reliable connections to the outside world has become more important than ever during the COVID crisis.

 The complexity of these devices relates not only to the technology inside them, but the need for these devices to seamlessly connect to a myriad of other CPE devices inside a customer’s home.
-Such devices may need to support Wi-Fi connections to mobile phones, laptops, tablets, game consoles, and of course, to a variety of smart home devices.
+Such devices may need to support Wi-Fi 6 or 10G connections to mobile phones, laptops, tablets, game consoles, and of course, to a variety of smart home devices.
 These can be wireless alarms, cameras, vacuum cleaners, refrigerators, and even washers and dryers.
 Internet of Things (IoT) devices present a challenge for providers since the providers rarely provide the equipment that the main CPE will have to connect to.
 With customers reluctant to let people inside their homes today, the ability for providers to guarantee a fully working CPE device “out-of-the-box” is more critical than ever.

 The Provider CPE Challenge